Every parent experiences misbehavior and angry outbursts in children at some point in their parenting journey.

 There is no shame in seeking help.
 Asking for help means you care enough to want to help your child overcome his/her anger.

 When seeking help, there are a few issues to keep in mind though:

 - Talk to your child’s teachers and find out about his/her behavior in school.
 If your child is behaving appropriately at school, find out what strategies his/her teacher uses and how you can adopt these at home.

 - Not all counsellors will be a good fit for you so find the right counsellor.
 Talk to your family physician.
 Take your time and ask around.
 No amount of counselling will help your situation if the counsellor is a poor fit.

-- Despite your attempts to get counselling, your child, especially if he/she is older, might be unwilling to participate in the counselling sessions.
+- Despite your attempts to get counselling, your child, especially if he/she is older, might be unwilling to participate in the counseling sessions.

 If you’re reluctant to see a professional right away, there are also great resources that may help.
 You can also join my free Anger and Anxiety management e-course to help teach your child to identify and manage strong emotions.